andrewmarkdale/100-days-of-code-Python/README.md

 # 100 Days Of Code Python

-Repository containing all of my Python projects from 100 days of code by Dr. Angela Yu
+Repository containing all of my Python projects from 100 days of code by Dr. Angela Yu.
+The projects increase in difficulty everyday.

 ## Projects